Stage 3: The Young Company

-This will be Sam's twelfth year heading up the Stage 3 program.
+This will be Sam's thirteenth year heading up the Stage 3 program.
 He has been involved with Theatre Ancaster for many years in a variety of ways backstage and onstage, including acting, producing, stage managing, lighting, and directing.
 Sam is a graduate of Redeemer University College with a degree in Theatre and English, and a part time lecturer there in Technical Theatre.
-He also acts as Theatre Ancaster's Director of Youth Programming and Theatre Ancaster's liaison with the Hamilton-Wentworth District School Board as the director of the ArtSMART program, which serves as a musical theatre co-op work placement for nearly 40 students every year as they create a Broadway musical.
+He also acts as Theatre Ancaster's Director of Youth Programming and Theatre Ancaster's liaison with the Hamilton-Wentworth District School Board as the Director of the ArtSMART program, which serves as a musical theatre co-op work placement for nearly 40 students every year as they create a Broadway musical.
 He brings a great love for musical theatre along with a desire to help students learn and grow as they discover a similar love for performing.